vjetten/openlisem/docs/source/using-openlisem/manual/Input/General-process-options.md

 ## Erosion processes

 Switch erosion processes on or off.
 If switched on, sediment dynamics are simulated for all flows.
 Default suspended matter is simulated, transport equations can be chosen.
 Optionally bedload can be simulated.
-These options can be set for overland flow and channel flow separately, in the [erosion tab]().
+These options can be set for overland flow and channel flow separately, in the [erosion tab](./Erosion-options.md).

 ## Channels & Rivers
 The channel system can be switched off entirely in which case only overland flow is considered.
 Channels are 1D networks using a kinematic wave for flow.

 * Channel infiltration: assumed to be saturated infiltration, the flux equals Channel Ksat $(mm\ h^{-1})$.
 If not checked the channel is assumed impermeable.
 Mutually exclusive with baseflow.
-* Channel baseflow: the baseflow discharge at the outlet(s) is given in $m3\ s^{-1}$ in the map baseflow.map.
+* Channel baseflow: the baseflow discharge at the outlet(s) is given in $ m3\ s^{-1} $ in the map baseflow.map.
 This discharge is iterated over the entire channel, so that the kinematic wave gives the stated baseflow at the outlet.
 Mutually exclusive with channel infiltration.
-* Channel Culverts: these are cells in the channel that constrain the discharge a maximum flow in $m3\ s^{-1}$ (specified in ChanMaxQ.map).
+* Channel Culverts: these are cells in the channel that constrain the discharge a maximum flow in $ m3\ s^{-1} $ (specified in ChanMaxQ.map).
 It is a simple bottleneck; no pipe flow physics are used.

 ## Infrastructure